kristofhracza/hacking-procedure/recon/other.md

 # SNMP
-**SNMP** - Simple Network Management Protocol is a protocol used to monitor different devices in the network (like routers, switches, printers, IoTs...).
+Simple Network Management Protocol is a protocol used to monitor different devices in the network (like routers, switches, printers, IoTs...).

 ## Enumeration
 ```bash